aritchie/jobs/faq.md

 ## FAQ

+Q. When should I schedule my defined jobs?
+Should I do everytime I start the app.

+> When your app starts (Xamarin Forms App.OnStart is a good place).
+It is a good practice to schedule every start.
+The framework will only update jobs if one already exists.

 Q. How long does the background sync let me have on iOS

 > 30 seconds and not a penny more